prodigious-latam/fun-containers-02/README.md

 ## React application

-Run this tool in order to scaffold the project
+This project was scaffolded using this command:
 ```
 npx create-react-app my-react-app --template typescript
 ```

+Browse to the app by visiting [http://localhost:8080](http://localhost:8080)